Richard A.J. Prebil, ESQ.

 Equal Justice Works Fellow, Sponsored by Morgan, Lewis & Bockius LLP

-Richard joined the MAP staff, part-time, in January 2017 as the Assistant Director of the Veterans Administrative Law Division to help further establish and foster the organization’s practice.
-In September 2017, he became an Equal Justice Works Fellow (sponsored by Morgan, Lewis & Bockius LLP), and full-time MAP staff member.
-His Fellowship project focuses on providing direct representation, education, and outreach to advocate for and assist low-income veterans in applying for service-connected pension benefits and discharge upgrades.
+Richard joined the MAP staff in January 2017 as Assistant Director of the Veterans Administrative Law Division to help further establish and foster the organization’s practice area.
+In September 2017, he became an Equal Justice Works Fellow, sponsored by Morgan, Lewis & Bockius LLP, and full-time MAP staff member.
+His fellowship project focuses on providing direct representation, education, and outreach, to advocate for and assist veterans in financial crisis (especially those experiencing, or at risk of experiencing, homelessness) apply for service-connected benefits and discharge upgrades.

 Public interest legal work is a passion for Richard.
 During law school, he worked with Indian Child Welfare Law Center (Minneapolis, MN), Minnesota Assistance Council for Veterans (St. Paul, MN), Center for Disability & Elder Law (Chicago, IL), Philadelphia Legal Assistance Medical-Legal-Community Partnership (Philadelphia, PA), Homeless Advocacy Project (Philadelphia, PA), and Villanova Law Civil Justice Clinic (Villanova, PA).